olebedev/rest/readme.md

 $ // ... and so on
 ```

-To get full collection use this example:
+To get full collection use this command:
 ```bash
 $ curl http://localhost:5000/api/v1/test
 {